ouvtk/ctepa.au/_drafts/dont-disregard-legacy.md

 title: "Don't disregard legacy code"
 ---

-# Don't disregard legacy code

 I believe you only can gain certain experience while maintaing legacy software.
-So it is not always needed to run for a green-field projects.
+So it is not always need to chase green-field projects.

 Problem is that not every legacy system is beneficial for your skills and sanity.